 Foundry Virtual Tabletop uses the concept of items, for objects that have their own statistics and information and can then be associated with or used by actors.
-When an Item is added to an Actor, it becomes an "Embedded Entity" which is called an Owned Item.
+When an Item is added to an Actor, it becomes an "Embedded Document" which is called an Owned Item.
 These Owned Items appear in the Actor sheet and, depending on the system, can be used by the actor.

 This page provides an overview on Items, their function, the Items Directory, how to give items to actors, and how to import items from compendiums or json files.